 The Journal of the Society for Ethics Across the Curriculum

-Teaching Ethics is a peer-reviewed journal dedicated to ethical issues across the curriculum with particular attention to pedagogical methodology and practice in both academic inquiry and professional practice.
-The journal reflects the dynamic nature of ethical discourse in these areas with a commitment to open and neutral dialogue.
-Its editorial philosophy is centered on the belief that ethics is a dimension of academic inquiry rather than an isolated philosophical discipline.
-For this reason, the journal's primary mission is to provide a forum for academic dialogue in ethics instruction across disciplines such as business, medicine, trades, technology, law, and other areas of liberal education.
-The journal is sponsored by the Society for Ethics Across the Curriculum.
+Teaching Ethics is dedicated to ethical issues across the curriculum with particular attention to pedagogical methodology and practice in both academic inquiry and professional practice.
+The journal’s editorial focus is on ethics as a dimension of all academic inquiry rather than as an isolated philosophical discipline.
+Its primary mission is to provide a peer-reviewed forum for academic dialogue in ethics instruction across disciplines such as business, medicine, trades, technology, law, and other areas of liberal education.

-· ISSN 1544-4031 (print) · Print subscriptions and SEAC memberships are available here ·
+· ISSN 1544-4031 (print) · Biannual · Subscription and access with membership in SEAC - Join HERE ·

-· ISSN 2154-0551 (online) · Electronic access includes volume 1 (2001) to the present ·
+· ISSN 2154-0551 (online) · Online access includes volume 1 (2001) to the present ·

-|Online (5 simultaneous access license)
+|Online (10 simultaneous access license)